gablau/node-red-contrib-bigtimer/README.md

 Typical use for the override - set the on time manually to 6:15pm i.e. "on_override 18:15" in msg.payload to the input simply use "on_override -1" (without quotes) to return to normal time settings - when in override the normal status dot below the node will turn into a ring.

+Typical use for the weekdays override - set the weekdays manually to Mon Thu i.e. "weekdays_override mon thu" in msg.payload to the input simply use "weekdays_override -1" (without quotes) to return to normal weekdays settings - when in override the normal status dot below the node will turn into a ring and in the square brackets the days of the week set.